upslopeio/ibm-cloud-garage-training/argo/README.md

         - Path = path to the project environment folder you just created.
 Usually `<environment>/project<user-number>/<app-repo-name>`
       - Destination
         - cluster = select the one available option
         - namespace = the target namespace.
-Usually `project<user-number>-<app-repo-name>-<environment>`
+Usually `<app>-<user-number>-<environment>`
    - Click create at the top
-1. Now the ArgoCD controller is displayed.
+1. Now the ArgoCD app is displayed.
 Shortly you will notice that the pod creation failed, and it has a status of `ImagePullBackOff`.
    This is because the new namespace is trying to pull images created in another namespace.
 You will fix this in the next step.
 1. Give the new environment permission to pull images from qa namespace
    1. run